CUNY New York City COVID-19 Survey Week 1

 Most people changing their behavior because of Coronavirus

 (New York, March 16) A new CUNY Graduate School of Public Health and Health Policy (CUNY SPH) survey released today found that 60% of New York State residents believe their chances of contracting the novel Coronavirus are low or very low.
-The survey of 1000 New York households (and a corresponding survey of NYC-only households which yielded similar findings), conducted between March 13-15, 2020 and considered accurate within a range of 3%, also found that more than half (55%) of all respondents live in households with one or more members over age 60, the highest risk age group for Coronavirus infection.
-However, just more than one-fourth (27%) of them believed that they were living with someone who has a high chance of becoming sick.
-In general, a bare majority of New Yorkers (51%) said they have some knowledge of Coronavirus, while 34% believed they know a lot about it.
+The survey of 1000 New York City households conducted between March 13-15, 2020 and considered accurate within a range of 3%, also found that almost half (47%) of all respondents live in households with one or more members over age 60, the highest risk age group for Coronavirus infection.
+However, just under one-fourth (24%) of them believed that they were living with someone who has a high chance of becoming sick.
+In general, a bare majority of New Yorkers (54%) said they have some knowledge of Coronavirus, while 31% believed they know a lot about it.

 A substantial majority of New York residents believe that current policies help in containing the virus, including closing schools and universities (68%), limiting travel to and from certain countries (69%), and two weeks of quarantine for people exposed to the virus (71%).